 Liberty Day Program Includes meals, access to showers, laundry, medical care, and groups for people who are in shelters and need a place to go during the day.
-Safe and Secure Outreach program for people who are homeless and need treatment.
+Greater New Haven Behavioral Health Collaborative Outreach program for people who are homeless and need treatment.
 Sunday Brunch Program Safe Haven Sunday Brunch program serves the homeless community in New Haven during the winter months.
 It serves healthy food to approximately 100-120 people come in from the isolation of the streets on Sundays when all of the public buildings are closed.
-In addition to serving a warm, hot meal and fellowship, it is our goal to place these people in programs.
 Liberty Women's Group This year Liberty Community Services is very excited to announce the start of our first agency wide, Women’s Group.
 The group is regularly held Monday through Thursday from 9-11 next to our Safe Haven building.
 This group is open to any woman that is receiving services from LCS.
 Groups include topics ranging from stress management to knitting and sewing.
-Outside speakers from the community will also offer groups to participants.

 Our short-term measure of success consists in the number of people that we provides services for.
 We offer access to case management, treatment, and other resources through Safe and Secure and the Day Program.